PrincetonUniversity/job_defense_shield/docs/setup.md

 We assume that the [Jobstats](https://github.com/PrincetonUniversity/jobstats) platform is available and working.

 !!! info "Cancelling Jobs at 0% GPU Utilization"
     To automatically cancel actively running jobs, the software must be ran as a user with sufficient privileges to call `scancel`.
-This may inform your decision of where to install the software.
-All of the other alerts can be ran as a regular user.
+This may inform your decision of where to install the software and by which user.
+All of the other alerts and reports can be ran as a regular user.

 Python 3.7 is the minimum supported version.
 The required dependencies for Job Defense Shield are `pandas`, `pyarrow`, `pyyaml` and `requests`.
 The `requests` module is needed to address the underutilization of actively running jobs.
 In this case, the Prometheus server must be queried.